 Before making the trek up the mountain, I had read that people are terrified at the top and that it's the smallest three feet you will ever see.
 After standing at the edge of the Devil's Causeway, I would have to agree—it barely seemed one foot wide and I was certain I'd plunge to my death if I tried to cross it.
 But it's one travel memory that remains as vivid today as the day I hiked it back in 1990.

 The hike up to Devil's Causeway is 6 miles if you go up and back the same way, or about 10 miles if you cross the Causeway and take the loop back to the bottom.
 The hike, which usually rates a 7 or 8 out of 10 in difficulty level, starts at Stillwater Reservoir east of the tiny town of Yampa (south of Steamboat Springs).
 You take Highway 131 into Yampa, go west on County Road 7 for 7 miles, and then proceed 9 miles on Forest Service Road 900.
-The road dead ends into the parking area for Stillwater Reservoir trail head.
+The road dead-ends into the parking area for the Stillwater Reservoir trailhead.

 As you pass the Little Causeway Lake, you get your first glimpse of the rock formation known as the Chinese Wall.
 Over the next mile, you ascend the mountain using a series of switchbacks.
 As you work your way up the mountain, you climb about a thousand feet and eventually arrive at the narrow strip of land called The Devil's Causeway.